katia-e/0-stor/cmd/zstorbench/README.md

  + `read` - for reading from zstor
  + `write` - for writing to zstor

-`result_output` specifies interval of the data collection and can take values
+`result_output` specifies interval of the data collection (`perinterval` in the results) and can take values:
  + per_second
  + per_minute
  + per_hour

+if empty or invalid, there will be no interval data collection.

 The following example of a config file represents a benchmarking scenario `bench1`.